cmtchssn/Dissertation/README.md

 The button appears on click, and spawns a D4 on click, but there are issues.
 I cannot see the button in VR, possibly a screen space/world space issue with the canvas.
 I cannot interact with the button using the Vive controller, just the mouse.
 Solving these two issues will go a long way.

+### Day 042
+First, I need to make the list visible to the Vive headset.
+Then, I need to use vive controllers to interact with the list, probably with raycasting.

+Well, I finally looked up Vive's input development guide, and was quickly shown how to make an interactable menu in a few easy steps. **ALWAYS READ THE DOCUMENTATION.** I now have a menu that opens and closes after pressing the menu button on the controller, a raycast that highlights menu items, and triggers that select menu items.
+Right now, I can only spawn D4s in the middle of the room, but changing that comes next.

 ---

 ### Jesse Meeting 001